STAFF, BOARD and COMMITTEES

-Johanna joined CCV in March 2019 as Volunteer Director, served as Operations Director, and assumed the Executive Director role at the beginning of 2023.
-She has experience with Alzheimer's and Parkinson's support, has served as a Legal Assistant, and has 15 years of experience in local government management.
+Johanna joined CCV in March 2019 as Volunteer Director, served as Operations Director, and was appointed Executive Director of Capital City Village in January 2023.
+She has direct experience with Alzheimer's and Parkinson's companion support, and over 25 years of organizational development, growth, and strategic performance management across public, private and nonprofit sectors.
 She has a Green Belt in Lean Six Sigma from the Texas Manufacturing Assistance Center, is a Leadership Irving graduate, and has served on the Board of Examiners for the Quality Texas Foundation.
-In her role as Performance Manager, Irving received the Texas Award for Performance Excellence and the Malcolm Baldrige National Quality Award.
-After moving to Austin she worked with organizations seeking to apply the Baldrige framework as an independent consultant.
-While not helping connect CCV members with caring and trusted volunteers, she serves as a care companion for a family in Westlake two days a week exploring local activities and resources that are dementia and Alzheimer's friendly.